mikeghen/queens-gambit/README.md

   * The minimum `rate` that needs to be streamed to unlocked
   * The `duration` that the stream needs to be before unlocking
   * `[(contractAddress, tokenId, rate, duration), ... ]`
-* Each Crypto Corgi SUNFT...
+* Each SUNFT...
-  * is minted by passing in a list of tuples described above
+  * is _minted_ by passing in the first NFT to add to the SUNFT
+  * can have more NFTs _appended_ to it
-  * must be _fed_ by streaming in DAIx
+  * is _funded_ by streaming in DAIx into the SUNFT
   * can be _unlocked_ to recover the art after streaming for the specified rate and duration
-  * must be _destroyed_ to recover the deposits plus an interest earned
+  * must be _destroyed_ to recover the deposits
-  * can be destroyed early before the locked NFTs are unlocked, the NFTs will return to the minter
+  * can be destroyed early before the locked NFTs are unlocked, the NFTs will return to this SUNFT's _creator_

 ## Protocol Specification